 The rules are different if you need to report a loss.

-You can claim losses on shares you own if they become worthless or of ‘negligible value’ (eg because the company goes into liquidation).
+You can claim losses on shares you own if they become worthless or of ‘negligible value’ (for example because the company goes into liquidation).

 HMRC has guidance on making a negligible value claim.